Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Well, after testing each program, we have to give the win to Babbel.
 Although the two companies are similar in several respects, we believe Babbel is the better and more complete language learning program overall.

-Yes, we like that Mondly offers unique ways to learn with their VR and AR apps, as well as their job-specific courses, but if you’re serious about learning a new language, Babbel is the better option.
+Yes, we like that Mondly offers unique ways to learn with their VR app, as well as their job-specific courses, but if you’re serious about mastering a new language, Babbel is the better option.

 Our team likes that Babbel makes grammar more of a priority, their lessons advance beyond a basic level, and their live classes are organized and well-executed.
 All in all, we believe Babbel is the way to go.